arnaudporet/kgml2sif/readme.md

 In the output SIF file:

-* relation names (i.e. edge names) are suffixed with their corresponding type, ex:
+* relation names (_i.e._ edge names) are suffixed with their corresponding type, ex:
     * `phosphorylation_PPrel`
     * `repression_GErel`
-* if a relation name is missing then it is automatically named `unknown`
-* if necessary, edges having multiple types are split in order to obtain one type per edge (__WARNING: it can create multi-edges__)
+* if necessary, edges having multiple types are split in order to obtain one type per edge (__warning: it can create multi-edges__)
-* multi-edges, if any, are left inside the output SIF file and kgml2sif warns about the presence of such edges
+* multi-edges, if any, are left inside the output SIF file and kgml2sif warns about it
-* the non-KGML `membership_CPXrel` relation is added to indicate when a node is component of a complex (`CPXrel` stands for relations involving complexes, an added non-KGML relation type)
+* the non-KGML `membership_CPXrel` relation is added to indicate when a node is component of a complex (CPXrel stands for relations involving complexes, an added non-KGML relation type)
 * complexes are named as follows: `cp1::cp2::cp3`, where `cp1`, `cp2` and `cp3` are the complex components
 * by the way, in this example of a 3-components complex, the following edges would be added as explain above:
     * `cp1    membership_CPXrel    cp1::cp2::cp3`